 LANGUAGE TICS 100% FRENCH

-In this video, I talk to you about language tics that we often hear in France.
-Uh, huh, here we go, and other expressions that can sometimes disturb the understanding.
+In this video, I talk to you about the tics of language that we often hear in France.
+Er, hein, voila, du coup and other expressions that can sometimes disrupt comprehension.
 If you liked the video, don't hesitate to like it and subscribe to the channel, it encourages me a lot !
-Thanks
+Thank you

 Video Transcript - French Language Tics 100%

-Hello, I hope you are well and that you are having a nice day.
-Today, we are going to see together some words, expressions or sounds that the French use a lot when they speak.
-These words, these sounds or these expressions are actually language tics, that is to say, things that the French will slip in when they speak, so they will slip them in their sentences, but which in fact does not bring much.
+Hello, I hope you're well and having a good day.
+Today, we're going to take a look at some words, expressions and sounds that the French use a lot when speaking.
+These words, sounds or expressions are actually tics de langage, i.e. things that the French slip into their sentences when they're speaking, but which in fact don't add up to much.

-They are a bit like parasite words, useless, they don't bring any meaning to the sentence, to what we say.
-So, for someone who doesn't speak French or who is learning French, these words will add incomprehension to the sentence, they will make it more difficult to understand.
-Before you start, remember to add the subtitles to the video, it will make it easier to understand.
+They're a bit like parasitic, useless words, they don't add any meaning to the sentence, to what we're saying.
+So, for someone who doesn't speak French or who's just learning French, these words will add to the incomprehensibility of the sentence, making it more difficult to understand.
+Before you start, remember to add subtitles to the video, to make it easier to understand.
 Don't forget to subscribe to the HelloFrench channel to follow all my videos.

-The first word we'll look at together is the word small.
+The first word we're going to look at together is small.

-- Let's do a little restaurant? - Adding "petit" in front of anything and everything to make it sound nicer is very French.
+- How about a little resto? - Adding "petit" in front of anything and everything to make it sound nicer is very French.

-So you may know this word which is the opposite of big, so small, big.
+So you may be familiar with this word, which is the opposite of grand, meaning small, big.
 The French love this word and slip it into many sentences throughout the day, without actually meaning that something is really small.
-So, for example, I might say to someone, "Shall we have a little dinner tonight?" or I might say to someone:
+So, for example, I might say to someone, "Let's have a little resto tonight?" or I might say to someone:

-"Great little article you sent me" or "I'm sending you a little email".
-So, in reality, we don't want to say that we go to a smaller restaurant than another one or that the article I read was necessarily small.
-We put the word small like that, in a lot of sentences, as if to soften them, to make the sentence a little more sympathetic.
-But you get it, it doesn't mean that things aren't big.
+"Great little article you sent me" or "I'm sending you a little e-mail".
+So, in reality, we don't want to say that we go to a smaller restaurant than another, or that the article I read was necessarily small.
+We use the word "small" in a lot of sentences, as if to soften them, to make the sentence a little more sympathetic.
+But as you can see, that doesn't mean that things aren't big.

-The second word we're going to see, the second expression, is the expression "du coup".
+The second word we're going to see, the second expression, is "du coup".

-You are my friend, my confidant.
-So I love it when we hug and say goodbye.
+You're my friend, my confidant.
+So... well...
+I love it when we hug goodbye.

-If you come to France and you talk to French people, it's an expression that comes up very, very often and again, it's a language tic, it doesn't bring much meaning to the sentence.
-It's just a bit of a clutter, so if you're already trying to understand a French person when it's not your mother tongue, it's a word that makes the sentence more complicated.
+If you come to France and talk to French people, it's an expression that comes up very, very often, and again, it's a linguistic tic, it doesn't add much meaning to the sentence.
+It just gets in the way a little, so if you're already trying to understand a French person when it's not your mother tongue, it's a word that makes the sentence more complicated.

 "So, how did your interview go?".
-The "as a result" is like I want to say.
+The "du coup" is as if I wanted to say.
 "So what?"
-"So."
-But it's true that it doesn't add value.
-I could just say, "Did your interview go well?".
+"So".
+But it's true that it doesn't add any value.
+I could just say, "Did your interview go well?
 You can also put it at the end of a sentence.
-For example, I can say to someone, "It's 1:00 p.m., are we going to eat then?"
-Again, I could just say "It's 1pm, shall we go eat?"
+For example, I could say to someone, "It's 1 p.m.
+Are we going to eat then?"
+Again, I could just say "It's 1 p.m., shall we eat?"
 It's true that the French love to slip this word du coup in just about everywhere.

 The next expression is "you see".

-Again the French put this expression "tu vois" everywhere and it's a real language tic, even in the same conversation, someone might say it five times.
-Often we put it at the end of a sentence, it's a way to punctuate.
+Once again, the French use the expression "tu vois" just about everywhere, and it's a veritable tic de langage: even in the same conversation, someone may say it five times.
+It's often placed at the end of a sentence, as a kind of punctuation mark.
 For example, I might say to someone, "I don't speak English, so when I go abroad, it's hard to speak, you know?"
-Of course, you don't expect the person in front of you to say, "No, I don't see."
-It's really just a little bit of a sentence that you add like that, kind of like adding volume to the sentence, adding rhythm to it.
-I'll give you another example so that you can understand better and especially how this expression is a little parasitic, useless.
+Of course, you don't expect the person in front of you to reply "No, I don't see".
+It's really a little bit of a sentence that you add just like that, as if to add volume to the sentence, to give it rhythm.
+I'll give you another example to help you understand just how useless this expression can be.

-For example, if I'm with a friend and I want to tell her about last night, I'll start by saying, "See, yesterday I was at the bar and I ran into Jonathan.
-And then we went out for a drink, you know, because I hadn't seen him in a while.
+For example, if I'm with a friend and I want to tell her about last night, I'll start by saying: "See, yesterday I was at the bar and I bumped into Jonathan.
+And then we went out for a drink, you know, because I hadn't seen him in a while".

 The next expression, it's more of a sound, it's the uh sound.